Please check the Class Schedule or contact the department for specific course availability for each semester:

-The politics of education in settings outside the U.S. Topics include the role of education in political development, political socialization, and student politics.
+The politics of education in settings outside the U.S. topics, including the role of education in political development, political socialization, and student politics.

 Analyzes the political underpinnings and consequences of centralization versus decentralization at various levels of governance with special but not exclusive attention to educational decision-making.

 EDPP 5042 Urban politics and education

 Politics in the nation's largest cities with a particular focus on educational politics and policy.